adaptiverecognition/ldap4j/EXTERNAL-ISSUES.md

 There's no shut down output.

 Read is broken, only auto read works reliably.
-There's no way to limit how much Apache MINA will read ahead.
+There's no way to limit how much Apache MINA will read ahead if you leave the worker thread.
 Read issues:
 - `IoSession.read()` won't return an EOF unless the session gets closed.
 - `IoSession.resumeRead()/.suspendRead()` are ridiculously slow.